 As we can see zstd is capable of delivering rapid decompression speeds and great compression.
 Also if the high compression is not needed Zstandard can deliver fast compression times as well.

 For dynamic content using faster compression makes a lot of sense.
 It enables fast on-the-fly compression.
-This decreases CPU usage on servers and CDNs, another benefit is really fast decompression on the client (but really decompressing is not an big task a modern hardware)
+This decreases CPU usage on servers and CDNs, another benefit is really fast decompression on the client.

 Final Thoughts: The Rising Star of Web Compression